-In order to conduct any business at the Annual General Meeting, holders of a majority of Mallinckrodt's shares which are outstanding and entitled to vote on the record date must be present in person or represented by valid proxies.
+In order to conduct any business at the Annual General Meeting, holders of a majority of our ordinary shares outstanding and entitled to vote on the record date must be present in person or represented by valid proxies.
 This is called a quorum.
 Your shares will be counted for purposes of determining if there is a quorum, whether representing votes for, against or abstained, or broker non-votes, if you:

-- are present and vote in person at the meeting; - have voted by Internet or by telephone; or - have submitted a proxy card or voting instruction form by mail.
+- Are present and vote in person at the meeting; - Have voted by internet or by telephone: or - Have submitted a proxy card or voting instruction form by mail.